-The change of use or redevelopment of existing visitor accommodation to a non-visitor accommodation use Outside of the Centres will only be supported where the applicant demonstrates to the satisfaction of the Environment Department that:
+The change of use or redevelopment of existing visitor accommodation to a nonvisitor accommodation use Outside of the Centres will only be supported where the applicant demonstrates that:

-- a. the establishment's present standard of accommodation and/or facilities does not meet the minimum requirement for a One Star Rating as identified by any relevant States of Guernsey strategy for visitor accommodation; and, - b. it is not technically feasible to refurbish, extend, alter, redevelop or otherwise adapt the establishment to meet the minimum requirement for at least a One Star Rating in any relevant category of visitor accommodation; or, - c. where it is technically feasible to refurbish, extend, alter, redevelop or otherwise adapt the establishment to meet the minimum requirement for at least a One Star Rating in any relevant category of visitor accommodation, it is not financially viable to

-- undertake the required works and return a reasonable operational profit; or, - d. where it is technically feasible and financially viable to refurbish, extend, alter, redevelop or otherwise adapt the establishment to meet the minimum requirement for at least a One Star Rating in any relevant category of visitor accommodation the establishment has been actively and appropriately marketed for sale or lease for a period of 12 consecutive months and an appropriate offer has not been made.
+- a. it is not technically feasible to refurbish, extend, alter, redevelop or otherwise adapt the establishment to meet the standard for the type of visitor accommodation (as identified by any relevant States of Guernsey strategy for visitor accommodation) relating to the establishment; or, - b. where it is technically feasible to refurbish, extend, alter, redevelop or otherwise adapt the establishment to meet the standard for the type of visitor accommodation (as identified by any relevant States of Guernsey strategy for visitor accommodation) relating to the establishment: - i. it is not financially viable to undertake the required works and return a reasonable operational profit; and ii. the establishment has been actively and appropriately marketed for sale and for lease for a period of 24 consecutive months and an appropriate offer has not been made.

-The change of use or redevelopment of existing visitor accommodation to a non-visitor accommodation use Outside of the Centres will be supported where the establishment comprises a single dwelling house with less than 3 self-catering units attached to it or located within its domestic curtilage or a guest accommodation establishment of less than 6 bedspaces that also comprises a single dwelling house where this will revert to a single dwelling house and can be achieved with only minor alteration.
+The change of use or redevelopment of existing visitor accommodation to a nonvisitor accommodation use Outside of the Centres will be supported where the establishment comprises a single dwelling house with less than 3 self-catering units attached to it or located within its domestic curtilage or a guest accommodation establishment of less than 6 bedspaces that also comprises a single dwelling house where this will revert to a single dwelling house and the proposal is in accordance with all other relevant policies of the Island Development Plan.

-18 Spending Leisure Time Outside of the Centres
+18. Spending Leisure Time Outside of the Centres

-18.1 Leisure and Recreation Outside of the Centres
+18.1.
+Leisure and Recreation Outside of the Centres

-- 18.1.1 This policy refers to different categories of leisure and recreation facilities, it is therefore important to define what is meant by each category.
-It is necessary to categorise the uses in this way as the policy approach takes into account the different functions and impacts of each use. - 18.1.2 There are four categories of Leisure and Recreation uses Outside of the Centres: - 1.
-Formal Leisure includes cinemas, museums, formal events/performance spaces, theatres, conference facilities; - 2.
-Indoor Formal Recreation includes leisure centres, sports hall (specific or multi-functional), swimming pools, indoor equestrian centres, gymnasiums, indoor bowls; - Outdoor Formal Recreation includes sports pitches, outdoor activity centres, equestrian related activities, motor sports, golf courses, outdoor bowls, rifle range, play areas.
-This category includes outdoor facilities provided at Foote's Lane, King George V, Victoria Avenue playing field and the Track, Fort Le Marchant Rifle Range; - 4.
-Informal Leisure and Recreation includes civic spaces and informal event spaces, nature walks, woodlands, cliff paths, commons, parks and formal gardens, allotments, development ancillary to beaches and the coast.
+18.1.1.
+This policy refers to different categories of leisure and recreation facilities, it is therefore important to define what is meant by each category.
+It is necessary to categorise the uses in this way as the policy approach takes into account the different functions and impacts of each use.

+18.1.2.
+There are four categories of Leisure and Recreation uses Outside of the Centres:

+- 1. Formal Leisure includes cinemas, museums, formal events/performance spaces, theatres, conference facilities; - 2.
+Indoor Formal Recreation includes leisure centres, sports hall (specific or multifunctional), swimming pools, indoor equestrian centres, gymnasiums, indoor bowls; - Outdoor Formal Recreation includes sports pitches, outdoor activity centres, equestrian related activities, motor sports, golf courses, outdoor bowls, rifle range, play areas.
+This category includes outdoor facilities provided at Foote's Lane, King George V, Victoria Avenue playing field and the Track, Fort Le Marchant Rifle Range; - Informal Leisure and Recreation includes civic spaces and informal event spaces, nature walks, woodlands, cliff paths, commons, parks and formal gardens, allotments, development ancillary to beaches and the coast.